CHABITBlunk/cs457/notes/chapter-3.md

 - no frills, bare bones internet transport protocol
 - best effort service, udp segments may be lost or delivered out of order
-- connectionless
+- connless
   - no handshake between udp sender & receiver
   - each udp segment handled independently of others
 - why it exists
-  - no connection establishment (avoid rtt delay)
+  - no conn establishment (avoid rtt delay)
   - simple: no conn state at sender or receiver
   - small header size
   - no congestion control